fasterthanlime/jsw/README.md

 ### Serving

-For the frontend, just serve the project's directory with Apache or nginx, and configure URL rewriting so that every subpath is served via index.htm
+For the admin frontend, just serve the project's directory with Apache or nginx, and configure URL rewriting so that every subpath is served via index.htm

 Here's a sample nginx configuration that works well for me:

-    location /wiki/ {
+    location /admin/ {
       if (!-f $request_filename) {
-        rewrite ^/wiki/(.*)$ /wiki/index.htm break;
+        rewrite ^/admin/(.*)$ /admin/index.htm break;
       }
     }

 A similar Apache configuration can be obtained via a .htaccess and mod_rewrite

+For the user frontend, here's a sample .htaccess used to serve pages without .htm:

+    RewriteEngine on
+    RewriteCond %{REQUEST_FILENAME} !-d
+    RewriteCond %{REQUEST_FILENAME}\.htm -f
+    RewriteRule ^(.*)$ $1.htm

+A similar nginx configuration can be used

 For the backend, if you want to run it locally, just launch `ruby app.rb` - it will listen on http://localhost:4567/ by default.